REVISED: JUNE 7, 2018

 How, When, and Why We Collect Information

 - Activity Requiring Registration.
-Certain activities on the Website — for example, posting comments, participating in an advocacy campaigns or surveys — require you to register.
+Certain activities on the Website — for example, posting comments, participating in an advocacy campaigns or surveys, petitions — require you to voluntarily provide information .
 To become a registered user, we ask you to provide your name, zip code and email address.
 If you decide to register, we use a persistent cookie that stores certain information to make it easier for you to login when you come back to the Website.
 However, none of your personal information is stored in that cookie.
 You may also be asked to provide certain additional information to participate in other activities that we may undertake through the Website.
 For example, if you sign up to receive information by mail, we will ask for your street address.
 You may update or correct your personal account information and email preferences at any time by visiting your account profile page.

 - Usage Information.
 We may record information about your usage of the Website, such as when you use the site, the areas of the site you click on and/or participate in, the tags you search for, and whether or not you subscribe to the RSS feed.
 If you are logged in, we may associate that information with your account.
 A persistent cookie may be used to track this information.
 We may use pixel tags and/or trackable links in HTML-based emails sent to our users to track which emails are opened and/or clicked on by recipients.